JamesMConroy/notes/notes.md

 e.g., `section3/new-name`.

 #### --all
-Displays all notes that found (-p, -e, -v).
+Displays all notes that were found; it works together with `-p`, `-e`, and `-v`.

 #### -h, --help
-Displays a short-help text and exits.
+Displays a short help text and exits.

 #### --version
 Displays the program version, copyright and license information and exits.